venkatachalamlab/ZephIR/docs/Guide-parameters.md

 - `lr_ceiling`: Maximum value for initial learning rate.
 Note that learning rate decays by a factor of 0.5 every 10 epochs. *default: 0.2*
     > *TIP:* If motion is small, set lower to ~0.1.
 Can use with clip_grad, but may be redundant.
 - `lr_coef`: Coefficient for initial learning rate, multiplied by the distance between current frame and its parent. *default: 2.0*
+    > *TIP:* If a dynamic learning rate is not necessary for your dataset, set to 0 or lower to disable.
+This will also skip calculation of distances between frames which can be very computationally costly for long datasets.
 - `lr_floor`: Minimum value for initial learning rate. *default: 0.02*
 - `motion_predict`: Enable parent-child flow field to predict low-frequency motion and initialize new keypoints positions for current frame.
 Requires partial annotations for that frame. *default: False*
     > *TIP:* Identify and annotate a critical subset of keypoints with large errors.
 These along with motion_predict can dramatically improve tracking quality.
 Note that this particular flow field does *not* affect descriptors to avoid distortion or image artifacts.